Mononoke the Movie: Phantom in the Rain: Critical reception

 Matt Schley of The Japan Times gave the film 3 out of 5 star rating, as he praised the tone shift and making the film different from the television series, but also felt overwhelmed by its pacing, despite the 90 minute-length.
 Richard Eisenbeis of Anime News Network gave the film a solid A rating, and stated "Without its groundbreaking visuals, Mononoke The Movie: Karakasa would still be a film worth watching thanks to its mystery, suspense, and well-explored themes."
 Susana Polo of Polygon praised the film for its visuals, mystery, protagonist, and faithfulness to the format of the original anime series, but noted that it would be difficult for those who were not fans of the anime to enjoy the film.

 Accolades

 The film won the Satoshi Kon Award for Achievement in Animation and the Bronze Prize for Best Animated Feature at the 28th Fantasia International Film Festival in 2024.
 It was nominated for Film of the Year at the 9th Crunchyroll Anime Awards in 2025.

 Adaptations

 A light novel adaptation by Yasumi Atarashi was published by Kadokawa in Japan on June 13, 2024.
-A manga adaptation by Kitsuneko Nagata was serialized on Monthly Shōnen Sirius magazine on May 26, 2024.
+A manga adaptation by Kitsuneko Nagata was serialized in Kodansha's Monthly Shōnen Sirius magazine from May 26, 2024, to March 2, 2025, and collected in two volumes.

 Sequels

 In July 2024, it was announced that a sequel was in production, and later that month, it was announced that the Mononoke film project will have three films.
 The second film, titled was released on March 14, 2025.
-The third film is set to release in Q2 2026.
+The third film, was released on May 29, 2026.